oroinc/documentation/user/back-office/system/integrations/shipping-integration/ups.rst

 Configure a UPS Integration in OroCommerce
 ------------------------------------------

+.. note:: UPS has package weight and size limits for shipping.
+Please check |the UPS website for more details|.

 To enable communication with UPS in order to request the shipping cost estimate and/or request the shipping services, establish a connection with UPS API:

 1. Navigate to the **Manage Integrations** page by clicking **System > Integrations > Manage Integrations** in the main menu.